WakelandBranz/Freshman-Year-S1-Notes/SCLL 150 - Atkins/Raising the Eleventh Pillar Activity/Moderates Quiz.md

 2. Why should the federal government perform better than the state governments if both governments are structured the same way (e.g., separation of powers)?

 Federal government has a number of advantages which state governments cannot replicate even if their structures are identical.
 For example, James Madison argued in *Federalist 10* that a large republic works better than a small republic because there are more diverse factions which would disallow for a single faction to oppress minority factions.
-In small states there would be many more occa
+In small states there would be many more occasions of local majorities seizing and maintaining control due to the significantly lower population.
+Furthermore, the national government

 ---